openshift-online/ocm-support-cli/README.md

 #### Examples

-* Delete a specific registry credential for a specific account `ocm support delete registryCredentials [accountID] [registryCredentialID]`
+* Delete a specific registry credential for a specific account `ocm support delete registrycredentials [accountID] [registryCredentialID]`
-* Delete all registry credentials for a specific account `ocm support delete registryCredentials [accountID] --all`
+* Delete all registry credentials for a specific account `ocm support delete registrycredentials [accountID] --all`

 #### Deleting role bindings

 ##### Deleting application role bindings

-Use the `applicationRoleBinding` subcommand to remove a role binding from an account at application level, passing a valid role id.
+Use the `applicationrolebinding` subcommand to remove a role binding from an account at application level, passing a valid role id.

 ##### Creating organization role bindings

-Use the `organizationRoleBinding` subcommand to remove a role binding from an account at organization level, passing a valid role id.
+Use the `organizationrolebinding` subcommand to remove a role binding from an account at organization level, passing a valid role id.

 ##### Creating subscription role bindings

-Use the `subscriptionRoleBinding` subcommand to remove a role binding from an account at subscription level, passing a valid role id.
+Use the `subscriptionrolebinding` subcommand to remove a role binding from an account at subscription level, passing a valid role id.

 ##### Examples

-* For the given account, delete a role binding created at application level using the roleID `ocm support delete applicationRoleBinding [accountID] [roleID]`
+* For the given account, delete a role binding created at application level using the roleID `ocm support delete applicationrolebinding [accountID] [roleID]`
-* For the given account, delete a role binding created at organization level using the roleID `ocm support delete organizationRoleBinding [accountID] [orgID] [roleID]`
+* For the given account, delete a role binding created at organization level using the roleID `ocm support delete organizationrolebinding [accountID] [orgID] [roleID]`
-* For the given account, delete a role binding created at subscription level using the roleID `ocm support delete subscriptionRoleBinding [accountID] [subscriptionID] [roleID]`
+* For the given account, delete a role binding created at subscription level using the roleID `ocm support delete subscriptionrolebinding [accountID] [subscriptionID] [roleID]`

 ### Patch